MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-manage.md

 For the [first scan cycle](#run-a-discovery-cycle-and-view-reports-for-the-scanner), the scanner inspects all files in the configured data stores.
 For subsequent scans, only new or modified files are inspected.

-Inspecting all files again is typically useful when you want the reports to include all files, when you have changes that you want to apply across all files, and when the scanner runs in discovery mode.
+It is useful to inspect all files again when you want the reports to include all files, when you have changes that you want to apply across all files, and when the scanner runs in discovery mode.

-**To manually run a full rescan in the Purview compliance portal**:
+**To manually run a full rescan in the Microsoft Purview compliance portal**:

-1. Navigate to the **Information protection scanner - Content scan jobs** pane in the Purview compliance portal.
+1. Navigate to the **Information protection scanner - Content scan jobs** pane in the Microsoft Purview compliance portal.

-1. Select your content scan job from the list, and then select the **Rescan all files** option:
+2. Select your content scan job from the list, and then select the **Rescan all files** option:

 **To manually run a full rescan in the Azure portal**: